david-hall/vzome-sharing/_posts/2023-02-12-Hamiltonian-path-on-icosa-from-YouTube-19-02-02.md

 An Icosian Hamiltonian path

-This [vZome](https://www.vzome.com) model is an approximation of of the one on this [YouTube](https://www.youtube.com/watch?v=ak1CekFQbi8&t=74s).
-The yellow and green balls correspond roughly to the two layers of balls forming a border on either side of the actual Hamiltonian path in the video.
-The Hamiltonian path itself can be seen as the set of 12 outer struts or the edge of the edge of the inner net of triangular panels.
+This [vZome](https://www.vzome.com) model is an approximation of the one veatured in this instructional [YouTube video](https://www.youtube.com/watch?v=ak1CekFQbi8&t=74s).
+These yellow and green balls correspond roughly to the two layers of balls forming a border on either side of the Hamiltonian path in the video.
+The actual Hamiltonian path is seen her as the set of 12 struts or equivalently, the perimiter of folded net of triangular panels shown inside the balls.
+The panels constitute exactly half of the faces and all of the vertices of the icosahedron.

 <figure style="width: 87%; margin: 5%">
   <vzome-viewer style="width: 100%; height: 60vh"